rao-dotcom/2021-hardware-miniproj/README.md

 To enable WiFi, create a file in the "boot" directory of the SD card [wpa_supplicant.conf](https://www.raspberrypi.org/documentation/configuration/wireless/wpa_supplicant.md) with the needed WiFi parameters (country code is "US").

+---

-To connect to the Raspberry Pi over SSH while plugged into the Pi with an Ethernet cable from your laptop, type the following in the terminal:
+To connect to the Raspberry Pi over SSH while plugged into the Pi with an Ethernet cable from your laptop or on the same WiFi network, type the following in the terminal:

 ```sh
 ssh pi@raspberrypi.local